-From Patdi to Ahmedabad I did by public transport.
-The bus along the Ahmedabad Bhuj highway will stop at Dhrangadhra, you can get down here and halt here too.
-From Patdi am not sure from where I caught the bus to Ahmedabad.
-I was stuffed into a minivan with 20 other villagers who were heading to the town and we all got down at one of the national highways and made it to Ahmedabad.
+From Patdi to Ahmedabad I took a means of public transport.
+The bus along the Ahmedabad Bhuj highway will stop at Dhrangadhra.
+You can halt here too.
+In Patdi, I am not sure from where I caught the bus to Ahmedabad.
+I was stuffed into a minivan with 20 other villagers who were heading to the town.
+We all got down at one of the National Highways and made it to Ahmedabad.

 Also Read - Weavers of Bhujodi - this will make a good addition to your trip.

 One can easily find accommodation at Dhrangadhra or Dasada as well.

 Devjibhai and his eco-camps are very popular stay options here.
 He is a conservationist by himself, and going on a safari with him would make for a perfect excursion.
 However, when I checked, his accommodation was full.

 The other popular one is RannRiders, but that was not in my budget.
 So I stayed at Patdi.
 The stay was comfortable, but the safari was not that great.

 So I leave it up to you to decide...

 You can book your stay here - Little Rann of Kutch Stay Options